mediabuff/custom-chrome/README.md

 A repository dedicated to demonstrating how to build Win32 GUIs with content protruding into the non-client area on Windows 10 (down to Vista where DWM was introduced), while preserving the user's Windows theme settings, doing the bare minimum in handling window behavior.

+You can find a short recap on how it works [here](https://github.com/oberth/custom-chrome/wiki).

 ## What this sample *isn't* about

 1. Code that you're supposed to drop into your code **(it is for demonstration purposes only)**.
 2. Building a framework you can use for your applications.
 3. Implementing any logic behind the pretty face of it, mockup is just to show the potential.
+4. Handling high-DPI displays because that's trivial and would unnecessarily complicate the sample.

 ![](http://i.imgur.com/DEdwte2.jpg)